 The GHR community encompasses students from institutions all over Dublin, who have come to us from all over the world.
 Wherever you're from, there's a place for you here with us.

 Griffith Halls of Residence regularly team up with other parties on campus to run student events and activities.
 These are held on and off campus and are open to all residents.
-Our student events are led by Residential Assistant (RA) Eoin Hurley, who is on hand to any resident who would like to get involved in these campus activities.
+Our student events are led by Residential Assistants (RAs), who are on hand to any resident who would like to get involved in these campus activities.

 Upcoming student events are clearly promoted to residents around campus.
 We also communicate with residents via email and flyers to ensure that everyone’s aware when an event is planned.